Skip to content

 Condo governing documents

-The Condo Act prohibits everyone from causing an unreasonable nuisance, annoyance, or disruption in a condominium, regardless of what a condominium corporation’s governing documents say.
+The Condo Act prohibits everyone from causing an nuisance, annoyance, or disruption in a condominium, regardless of what a condominium corporation’s governing documents say.

 If you have an odour-related issue, you should notify your condominium corporation as soon as possible so they can deal with it.